Algorithms and Theory for Supervised Gradual Domain Adaptation: Related Work

 \section{Related Work}

 \paragraph{(Multiple source) domain adaptation} Learning with shifting distributions appears in many learning problems.
 Formally referred as domain adaptation, this has been extensively studied in a variety of scenarios, including computer vision \citep{hoffman14,venkateswara2017deep,zhao2019madan}, natural language processing \citep{blitzer2006domain,blitzer2007biographies,axelrod2011domain}, and speech recognition \citep{sun2017unsupervised,sim2018domain}.
-When the data labels of the target domain are available during training, known as supervised domain adaptation, several parameter regularization based methods \citep{yang2007adapting,aytar2011tabula}, feature transformations based methods \citep{saenko2010adapting,kulis2011you} and a combination of the two are proposed \citep{duan2012learning,hoffman2013efficient}.
-The theoretical limits of domain adaptations have also been extensively studied \citep{david2010impossibility,zhao2019learning,wu2019domain,zhao2020fundamental}.
-The problem of adapting with multiple training domains, referred to as multiple source domain adaptation (MDA), is also studied extensively. \citet{hoffman2018algorithms} first studied the asymptotic learning bounds for MDA. \citet{zhao2018adversarial} provides the first generalization bounds and proposed efficient adversarial neural networks to demonstrate empirical superiority.
+When the data labels of the target domain are available during training, known as supervised domain adaptation, several parameter regularization-based methods \citep{yang2007adapting,aytar2011tabula}, feature transformations based methods \citep{saenko2010adapting,kulis2011you} and a combination of the two are proposed \citep{duan2012learning,hoffman2013efficient}.
+On the theoretical side of domain adaptation, \citet{david2010impossibility} investigated the necessary assumptions for domain adaptations, which specifies that either the domains are needed to be similar, or there exists a classifier in the hypothesis class that can attain low error on both domains.
+For the restriction on the similarity of domains, \citet{wu2019domain} proposed an asymmetrically-relaxed distribution alignment for an alternative requirement.
+This is a more general condition for domain adaptation when compared to those proposed by \citet{david2010impossibility}, and holds in a more general setting with high-capacity hypothesis classes such as neural networks. \citet{zhao2019learning} then focused on the efficiency of representation learning for domain adaption and characterized a trade-off between learning an invariant representation across domains and achieving small errors on all domains.
+This is then extended to a more general setting by \citet{zhao2020fundamental}, which provides a geometric characterization of feasible regions in the information plane for invariant representation learning.
+The problem of adapting with multiple training domains, referred to as multiple source domain adaptation (MDA), is also studied extensively.
+The first asymptotic learning bound for MDA is studied by \citet{hoffman2018algorithms}.
+Follow-up work \citet{zhao2018adversarial} provides the first generalization bounds and proposed efficient adversarial neural networks to demonstrate empirical superiority.
 The theoretical results are further explored by \citet{wen2020domain} with a generalized notion of distance measure, and by \citet{mansour2021theory} when only limited target labeled data are available.